-Under alternative E, it is possible that increased human and vehicular traffic associated with potential relocation activities could cause additional disturbance to rare species and their habitat during the process of capturing and relocating ungulates and driving animals to release sites.
+Under alternative E, it is possible that increased human and vehicular traffic associated with potential relocation activities could cause additional disturbance to rare species and their habitat during the process of driving animals to adjacent lands.
 However, these impacts would be short-term and localized, and similar to impacts of other management actions.